bobtherdsman/RDSMCP/README.md

 - During installation, check "Add Python to PATH"

 **ODBC Driver for SQL Server:**
-- Download Microsoft ODBC Driver 18 for SQL Server from: https://learn.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server
+- Download Microsoft ODBC Driver 17 or 18 for SQL Server from: https://learn.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server
 - Run installer and follow prompts
+- Note: ODBC Driver 17 is backward compatible and works with this tool

 ### Install RDS MCP Tool